FlorisE/RRP/README.md

 4. Install Neo4j (we have tested the RRP-VPE using the community edition).
 Start it and go to the Neo4j Browser (usually at http://localhost:7474).
 Log in using the default username and password (typically `neo4j` as username and `neo4j` as password).
 RRP by default uses `neo4j` as username and `rrp` as password.
 This can be changed in line 5 of `util/ClientHandler.js`.
 5. Copy the example database in the `example_db` folder into the Neo4j data folder (for the location of the Neo4j databases, see https://neo4j.com/docs/operations-manual/current/configuration/file-locations/)
 6. Run `node bin/www` to start.
 Access the RRP-VPE using your web browser at http://localhost:3000

+## Installation using Docker
+Make sure you have Docker and Docker-Compose installed (see https://docs.docker.com/compose/install/)

+Simply running `docker-compose up` in the checked out repository should get you up and running.
+The RRP-VPE will be available from http://localhost:3000.

 # Thanks